Did You Know.........

 Rock and Roll Hall of Fame artist Roger McGuinn of The Byrds was featured in the History Channel's program 101 Gadgets that Changed the World where he discussed how the transistor radio inspired him.

-Pictured on record album cover - Roger McGuinn, David Crosby (later with Crosby, Stills and Nash), Michael Clarke ?or?
-Gene Clark and Chris Hillman
+RECORD ALBUM COVER: Upper left - Roger McGuinn, David Crosby (later with Crosby, Stills and Nash), Gene Clark (or Michael Clarke?) and Chris Hillman.
+Right photo - McGuinn with Regency TR-1G appearing on GrowingBolder television program.

 While the Regency TR-1 amped up rock 'n roll in 1954, another product hit the market in the same year for those creating the music...the Fender Stratocaster guitar.
 The iconic 'Strat' was pushed into fame by artists such as Eric Clapton, Jimi Hendrix, Buddy Holly and others.
 The Jensen speaker company had already built speakers for Fender amplifiers in the early 1950s; and in '54, Jensen developed the tiny speaker that went into the TR-1.

 The chic gadget magazine, T3, published a montage of hot gadgets in 1954 that included the Strat and the Regency TR-1.
-Click here to view the full-sized illustration and the magazine cover.
+CLICK to view the full-sized illustration and the magazine cover.

-The two-tone '58 Strat in the photo to the right was purchased by Regency co-founder, John Pies, in the mid-'60s, and given to his son.
+The two-tone '58 Strat in the photo (serial # 025705) to the right was purchased by Regency co-founder, John Pies, in the mid-'60s, and given to his son.
 Pies' personal TR-1 is shown sitting on the amp.
-Click photo to enlarge.
+CLICK photo to enlarge.

 Two Elegant Designs

-For the record: In 1954, Regency hired the Chicago firm, Painter, Teague and Petertil, to design the plastic case for the TR-1.
+For the record: In 1954, Regency hired the Chicago firm, Painter, Teague and Petertil, to design the plastic case for the TR-1, which was fabricated by Argus Plastics in Indianapolis.

 For Inquiring Minds